 Cash in banks earns interest at the prevailing bank deposit rates.
-Short-term investments are made for varying periods of up to three months depending on the immediate cash requirements of the company, and earns interest at the prevailing short-term investment rates ranging from 0.57% to 5.50% for the year ended December 31, 2022.
+Cash equivalents are made for varying periods of up to three months depending on the immediate cash requirements of the Company, and earns interest at the prevailing interest rates ranging from 0.57% to 5.50% and 2% to 6.10% for the year ended December 31, 2023 and 2022, respectively.